flyingsparx/CMT111/Sessions/6. WebSockets/code/blobs game engine/engine_docs.md

 All of this data is generated for you by the backend engine, so don't worry about generating this yourself.

+Note that you don't need to add players to the game explicitly - this is checked as they are updated.

 ### `Game.update_food(Food obj)`
 Update the position of the food on the board.
 The food object needs to contain at least the following fields: